-Mississauga's boundaries overlap with three conservation authorities: CH, CVC and TRCA, with CVC being the authority covering the greatest area of the city.
+Mississauga's boundaries overlap with three conservation authorities: Conservation Halton, Credit Valley Conservation (CVC) and Toronto Region Conservation, with CVC being the authority covering the greatest area of the city.
 The conservation authorities provide a wide range of environmental services to the municipalities in their jurisdictions, including regulating development and site alteration within and adjacent to wetlands, watercourses, and hazard lands, including the lakeshore, under the Conservation Authorities Act (2006).
 The policies, procedures and guidelines for implementation of this regulation include direction on minimum buffers to different types of regulated features, as well as exceptions as to what types of activities may be permitted within set buffers.

-In addition to the regulation of the features listed above, the conservation authorities provide technical review and guidance to the City of Mississauga with respect to various natural heritage planning issues.
+In addition to the regulation of the features listed above, the conservation authorities are also responsible for implementing the federal Fisheries Act (1985), with support from Fisheries and Oceans Canada where required, and provide technical review and guidance to the City of Mississauga with respect to various natural heritage planning issues.
 This technical support is of value to the City, and recommendations made by the respective conservation authorities are considered in all cases.